jalcine/website/src/_posts/2015-09-03-case-for-side-projects.markdown

 doesn't have to be a huge part of it, it could be just getting feedback on a particular class or view if it's been conventionally implemented[^4].

+The one important thing I think that helps a lot with the development of said project[^5] is the act of self-review.
+This is done either by checking over the tests, confirming that the project's brief aligns with the goals you've set out of the project and also blogging about your process of development as well.

+Blogging on the process of your project's growth is probably the most important thing I'd want you as a reader to take away from.
+And this transcends the class of project you're working on -- be it a software, hardware or just a non-tech project.
+Talk about your project.
+Make it your own experience and learn from it.

 [1]: /projects/
 [2]: https://jalcine.github.io/cmake.vim
 [3]: https://www.tumblr.com/docs/en/custom_themes